| (Narrator is always a

 I was very uptight.
 (Picture from 97 Nationals, clips of Michelle

 and Frank on the ice are shown.)
+N: With just a

 year to go until the Nagano Olympics, Michelle found herself in